 If you breathe asbestos fibers, you may increase the risk of several serious diseases, including asbestosis, mesothelioma and lung cancer.

-Asbestos exposure may increase your risk for cancers of the digestive system, including colon cancer.
+Asbestos exposure increases your risk for cancers of the digestive system, including colon cancer.

 The most important thing to know about asbestos is that no amount of exposure is considered safe.
 Any material containing more than 1% asbestos minerals is defined as asbestos-containing.